 Rozex is a gel that is used to treat the symptoms of rosacea.

-Also known as Rozex 0.75% Gel, Rozex contains the active ingredient of metronidazole in a strength of 0.75%.
-Metronidazole is a strong and extremely effective antibiotic and antiprotozoal medicine that can combat the skin infections, outbreaks and inflammation associated with rosacea when applied topically.
+Also known as Rozex 0.75% Gel, Rozex contains the active ingredient metronidazole in a strength of 0.75%.
+Metronidazole is a strong and extremely effective antibiotic and antiprotozoal medicine that can combat skin infection, outbreaks and inflammation associated with rosacea when applied topically.

-Because of its potency, it is a prescription-only medicine, which means you’ll need a prescription from a doctor or pharmacist before you can start a Rozex course of treatment.
+Because of its strength, Rozex is a prescription-only medicine, which means you’ll need a prescription from a doctor or pharmacist before you can start a course of Rozex treatment.

-You can buy Rozex from The Independent Pharmacy — all you need to do is fill in a short, free online form and we can send your prescription to you the very next day.
+You can buy Rozex from The Independent Pharmacy — all you need to do is fill in a short online consultation form and we can send your prescription to you the very next day.